Making Sense of the Supreme Court’s Social Media Decisions

 The Court did not decide whether it will apply strict or intermediate scrutiny to regulations of social media content moderation decisions, and it found that the government does not have a compelling, substantial, or even “valid” interest in “changing the content of the platforms’ feeds.”
 The problem was that Texas’s objective, though phrased in terms of preventing platforms from engaging in “viewpoint discrimination,” was essentially “to correct the mix of speech that the major social-media platforms present,” which, by its nature, is “very much related to the suppression of free expression.”
 The Court similarly objected that “[t]he reason Texas is regulating the content moderation policies that the major platforms use for their feeds is to change the speech that will be displayed there.”

 The Court did stress that “[m]any possible interests relating to social media” could be substantial or even compelling and that “nothing said here puts regulation of [social media companies] off-limits as to a whole array of subjects.”
-But it is hard to see how many other interests that governments might assert to regulate social media companies (e.g., reducing misinformation related to public health or elections or information that is harmful to children) would not likewise seek “to correct the mix of speech that the major social-media platforms present” or to “to change the speech that will be displayed” on social media platforms.
+But it is hard to see how many other interests that governments might assert to regulate social media companies (e.g., reducing misinformation related to public health or elections or information that is harmful to children) would not likewise seek “to correct the mix of speech that the major social-media platforms present” or “to change the speech that will be displayed” on social media platforms.

 NetChoice’s protections would apply equally to platforms that wish not to engage in as much content moderation as the government would prefer.

-While the Court was primarily focused on the issue in the NetChoice case—that is, First Amendment problems with requiring platforms to host speech—the Court also spoke more broadly about the First Amendment problems that are triggered whenever the government’s “objective is to correct the mix of speech that the major social-media platforms present.”
+While the Court was focused primarily on the issue in the NetChoice case—that is, First Amendment problems with requiring platforms to host speech—the Court also spoke more broadly about the First Amendment problems that are triggered whenever the government’s “objective is to correct the mix of speech that the major social-media platforms present.”
 As the Court explained, “[a]n entity exercising editorial discretion in the selection and presentation of content is engaged in speech activity,” and “[w]hen the government interferes with such editorial choices … it alters the content of the compilation” and thereby “creates a different opinion page … bearing a different message.”
 And the Court’s concerns would appear to apply equally to platforms that engage in very little content moderation, as the Court suggested that an editorial choice to host the speech of “all but one candidate” would be viewed as a “focused editorial choice [that] packs a peculiarly powerful expressive punch.”
-Accordingly, NetChoice would seem to protect not only platforms wishing to engage in content moderation, but also those seeking to resist government efforts to compel them to engage in more content moderation.
+Accordingly, NetChoice would seem to protect not only platforms wishing to engage in content moderation but also those seeking to resist government efforts to compel them to engage in more content moderation.

 Governments seeking to influence social media content moderation are better off exerting informal pressure than legislating or regulating.

 In stark contrast to NetChoice, which declared invalid any legislative attempt “to correct the mix of speech that the major social-media platforms present,” Murthy left in place informal executive efforts to do just that.
 There, two states and five individual social media users sued dozens of executive branch officials and agencies, alleging that they pressured the social media platforms to censor their speech in violation of the First Amendment.
-In short, several executive branch officials had direct contacts with social media companies that were intended to and, in at least some instances, had the effect of, causing the companies to do more to combat perceived misinformation on their platforms, particularly in relation to elections and public health.
+In short, several executive branch officials had direct contacts with social media companies that were intended to and, in at least some instances, had the effect of causing the companies to do more to combat perceived misinformation on their platforms, particularly in relation to elections and public health.
 According to the district court that enjoined the executive officials’ conduct, the officials crossed the line from persuading the social medial companies to censor speech to “coerc[ing]” or “significantly encourag[ing]” them to do so, including by hinting that the government may take action against the social media companies for unrelated alleged antitrust violations or move to reduce their protections under Section 230 of the Communications Decency Act.

 The Supreme Court ruled, 6-3, that the plaintiffs lacked standing because they could show neither a sufficient causal connection between the government conduct and any specific adverse actions taken against them by the social media companies, nor that the district court’s injunction was likely to provide them relief from future harm.
 Justice Barrett’s majority opinion required a fairly close nexus between government pressure and social media action.
-As she explained, because plaintiffs’ theories of harm depend on the actions of the third party platforms, they run into the “bedrock principle that a federal court cannot redress injury that results from the independent action of some third party not before the court.” (quotations omitted).
-While the Court has sometimes accepted standing theories that rely on the independent actions of third parties, it has done so only where the plaintiff can show that those third parties “will likely react in predictable ways.” (quotations omitted).
+As she explained, because plaintiffs’ theories of harm depend on the actions of the third-party platforms, they run into the “bedrock principle that a federal court cannot redress injury that results from the independent action of some third party not before the court” (quotations omitted).
+While the Court has sometimes accepted standing theories that rely on the independent actions of third parties, it has done so only where the plaintiff can show that those third parties “will likely react in predictable ways” (quotations omitted).
 Here, while “the record reflect[ed] that the Government defendants played a role in at least some of the platforms’ moderation choices,” the record also “indicate[d] that the platforms had independent incentives to moderate content and often exercised their own judgment.”
 Accordingly, the Court held that the plaintiffs did not have standing because, inter alia, they could not link “any discrete instance of content moderation” taken against them to any specific government “communications with the platforms.”

 Any social media user seeking to bring a similar suit going forward faces the same problem of tying particular adverse platform decisions to particular government communications.
 Accordingly, government officials need not worry much about similar suits going forward, at least so long as they keep their requests to social media companies general and any threats veiled.
 Similarly, it is not clear what recourse social media companies that are subject to such government pressure tactics may have.
 A mere government threat, without follow through, is unlikely to give rise to an Article III injury.
 And if the government makes good on a threat by initiating an enforcement action, or taking legislative or regulatory action, it could be very difficult for the social media company to prove the connection.
 Perhaps the best recourse for a social media company that wishes to resist government pressure is to make precisely the record that Murthy says is necessary to show Article III standing: attributing particular content moderation decisions to particular government pressure tactics.
 But social media companies may be resistant to doing so for a host of reasons.